Pavlo-UK/Positioning/_pages/ebook/chapter2_posture_over_noise.md

 ---
+layout: default
 title: "📖 Chapter 2 — Posture Over Noise"
-layout: default
 permalink: /ebook/ch2-posture-over-noise/
 ---

 # 📖 Chapter 2 — Posture Over Noise
-_The first law of Positioning._
+_The first law of Positioning: Your stance teaches more than your words._

 ---